rtitung95/rtitung95.github.io/_pages/home.md

 of the Doctoral Consortium of 10th International Conference on Affective Computing Intelligent Interaction (ACII 2022).
 (Accepted and to appear)

 - Cecilia O. Alm, **Rajesh Titung**, and Reynold Bailey.
 2023.
 Pandemic Impacts on Assessment of Undergraduate Research. (poster).
-SIGCSE 2023: Proceedings of the 54th ACM Technical Symposium on Computer Science Education.
-(Accepted and to appear)
+SIGCSE 2023: Proceedings of the 54th ACM Technical Symposium on Computer Science Education. [\[pdf\]](https://dl.acm.org/doi/pdf/10.1145/3545947.3576327)

 <br /><br />